 MLTs hold one of the most in-demand positions in the healthcare industry.
-MLT jobs are projected to grow 18 percent through 2024, according to the Bureau of Labor Statistics.
-This is more than double the average rate of 7 percent.
+MLT jobs are projected to grow 13 percent through 2026, according to the Bureau of Labor Statistics.
+This is nearly double the national average of 7 percent for all occupations.

 As promising the outlook is, employers are still struggling to find qualified candidates to fill MLT positions.
 In fact, technicians were listed in Forbes’ 2016 Hardest Jobs to Fill.
 But why?

 “There is a large amount of retirements occurring in our field and very few MLTs to replace them,” Bjerklie explains.
 “Because we work behind the scenes in the hospital, a lot of people don’t know our field exists or the extent of what we truly do.”

 6. Working in a lab is less stressful but still very hands-on

 There’s no doubt that some healthcare jobs, particularly in direct patient care positions, are stressful—considering the matter of life or death and making split-second decisions.
 Fortunately, MLTs don’t have to endure intense work environments like their patient-facing counterparts.
 In fact, MLTs have even been dubbed one of the least stressful careers.

 “You work behind the scenes while still being very hands-on,” Bjerklie says.
 “MLTs perform a very crucial role in patient care and diagnoses, but it is also a great work environment that can be fun.”

 7. You can enter the field in less than 2 years*

 Job growth and career advancement can be a concern for any industry.
 Advancement to a managerial position working in a medical lab typically requires a four-year degree, according to the BLS.

 But what you may not know is that you don’t need to spend several years in school to prepare.
 In fact, you can get your foot in the door and start your exciting career in as few as 21 months by earning an associate's degree.*